 Our mission is to make Jacob's story and message available to the world through his music and writing, and to get his music into the hands of veterans at no cost.

-Jacob David George passed on last September and left us music for processing and healing trauma.
+Jacob David George left his body on September 14, 2014, and left us music for processing and healing trauma.
 He also left us with poetry that invites us to ask, "How am I involved in these systems of violence and war?"
-Veterans from across and beyond the political spectrum have found Jacob's album Soldier's Heart to be a refuge, providing a place to heal and feel the camaraderie they find themselves missing.
+Veterans from across the political spectrum have found Jacob's album Soldier's Heart to be a refuge, providing a place to heal and feel the camaraderie they find themselves missing.

 On the site you can hear a word from Jacob's mother, a song he wrote for his sister, peruse the photo galleries, and link to various live performances of Jacob and his family.
 Over the coming months we will also post unreleased versions of songs from his Soldier's Heart album.

-We hope that Jacob's music will continue to spread around the world, and that it helps individuals, families, and our whole global community to heal and to grow in solidarity and in love.
-Please visit jacobdavidgeorge.org and share it widely on social media, LISTSERVs, and make a special effort to share it with anyone in your life affected by war or trauma.
+We hope that Jacob's music will continue to spread around the world, and that it helps individuals, families, and our whole global community to heal and to grow in solidarity and love.
+Please visit www.jacobdavidgeorge.org and share it widely on social media and LISTSERVs.
+And, please make a special effort to share it with anyone in your life affected by war or trauma.

 We are proud to be fiscally sponsored by the OMNI Center for Peace, Justice, and Ecology, a place that was always near and dear to Jacob's heart.
-Based in Jacob's hometown of Fayetteville, Arkansas.
+The OMNI Center is based in Jacob's second hometown of Fayetteville, Arkansas.
 All donations to our cause are tax deductible.